vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/create-edge-syntax.md

     ttl_duration specifies the life cycle of vertices (or edges).
 Data that exceeds the specified TTL will expire.
 The expiration threshold is the specified TTL_COL value plus the TTL_DURATION.

-    > If the value for ttl_duration is zero or negative, the vertices or edges will not expire.
+    > If the value for ttl_duration is zero, the vertices or edges will not expire.

 * TTL_COL